lifsys/utilisys/README.md

 ## About Lifsys, Inc

-Lifsys, Inc is a company dedicated to developing efficient and user-friendly software solutions.
+Lifsys, Inc is an AI company dedicated to developing solutions for the future.
 For more information, visit [www.lifsys.com](https://www.lifsys.com).